nagasudhirpulla/taming_python/blog/skills/folium_rectagle_polyline.md

                     fill_color="pink",
                     fill_opacity=0.5).add_to(mapObj)

-# save the map object
+# save the map object as a html
 mapObj.save('output.html')
 ```